 From now on I am going to refer to Yogicity.
-This is a new word that I have made up after eight years of practicing yoga in Wolverhampton. #yogicity barely exists on insta – it has been used 137 times in relation to yoga in a city.
+This is a new word that I have made up after eight years of practicing yoga in the sticks. #yogicity barely exists on insta – it has been used 137 times in relation to yoga in a city.
 Not the same.

-Yogicity for Lovers of Yoga In Wolverhampton
+Yogicity for Lovers of Yoga

 Here is the what I mean by Yogicity.
-It is related to being a yogi, someone that lives a life in a yogic way, yes, they do yoga but it’s more that this – a way of life (see definition of yogi here on the brilliant Yoga Basics blog if you aren’t clear on this).
+It is related to being a yogi, someone that lives a life in a yogic way, yes, they do yoga but it’s more that this – a way of life (see definition of yogi here on the Yoga Basics blog if you aren’t clear on this).